afreenamina/Credit_Risk_Analysis/README.md

 ### Summary:

+* All the models have low accuracy score, precison and recall values may be due to the imbalance in the data as low_risk is 68470 cases and High_risk is 347 cases only.

-From the above anlysis, I could recommend using EasyEnsembleClassifier model, as it has an accuracy score of 94% which is very impressive.
-And EasyEnsembleClassifier Sensitivity(recall) values is much higher for both low_risk and high_risk as High Sensitive data tend to be aggressive and they do a good job of detecting the intended targets.
+* I could recommend using EasyEnsembleClassifier model, as it has an accuracy score of 94% which is very impressive.
+And EasyEnsembleClassifier Sensitivity(recall) values is much higher for both low_risk and high_risk as High Sensitive percentage means it had done a good job of detecting the intended targets.